stanistan/drake/FAQ.md

 ### Why is Drake written in Clojure?

 We love Clojure at Factual.
-Lisp is an extremely powerful language, and Clojure brings all this to the practical JVM world.
-And Lisp is quite good in operating on lists and graphs, which is a big part of Drake.
+Lisp is an extremely powerful language, and Clojure brings this power to the practical JVM world.

+Clojure is quite good when working with lists and graphs -- a huge part of Drake's requirements.

-Clojure has a very good syntax for Java interop, so all Java libraries are available to us.
-But, of course, Clojure community also spits out libraries like crazy, for example, take a look at [fnparse](https://github.com/joshua-choi/fnparse), which we use in Drake for parsing.
+Clojure has full Java interop, making all Java libraries available to us.
+Plus the Clojure community spits out libraries like crazy.
+For example, take a look at [fnparse](https://github.com/joshua-choi/fnparse), which we use in Drake for parsing.

-Of course, we don't expect **you** to love Clojure, or Lisp, or want to work in it.
+However, we don't expect **you** to love Clojure, or Lisp, or want to work in it.
 Drake will happily support any language you can dream of, as long your scripts can be called via the shell.
-And Drake includes inline support for a variety of languages besides Clojure, including Ruby and Python.
+And Drake includes inline support for a variety of languages besides Clojure, including Ruby, Python, and R.

 ### How can I contribute to the Drake project?